Daneshmehr/Expectation-Maximization-EM-Algorithm/README.md

+- Generate data from a "mixture model"

+- Implement the K-means clustering algorithm and apply it to the data

-Run the file HW#12,  we implement the K-means clustering algorithm to cluster the generated data.
+Run the file 12.py,  we implement the K-means clustering algorithm to cluster the generated data.
 Then we use the matplotlib to plot the generated data and the clustered data.